Attractions, Beaches & Things to Do in Alexandroupoli

 Kalamaki is the small-pebble & sand beach of Nea Chili settlement that is located west of Alexandroupoli.
 It is organized and has a beach bar.

-A small but clean & comfortable airport that has the name of the great Greek philosopher and connects Alexandroupolis with Athens.
+A small but clean and comfortable airport that has the name of the great Greek philosopher (Dimokritos) and connects the city with Athens.

 The medieval fortress that elevated the defense and the strategic significance of the Avanta area for centuries.